Illinois Race to the Top

 Build the Illinois State Board of Education (ISBE) capacity to facilitate and monitor State RttT projects and progress of Participating LEAsA Race to the Top Leadership and Implementation Team has been established to monitor the status of RttT projects at the state and district level.
 The Team supports and monitors Participating LEAs’ progress towards completing RttT expectations.

-Center for School Improvement (CSI)The Center will provide supports to Participating LEAs in the implementation of the RttT Expectations, including Common Core State Standards (CCSS), curriculum alignment, improvement of instructional practices, support through the Rising Star continuous improvement process, and professional development and training on how to effectively utilize the Illinois Shared Learning Environment (ISLE).
+- Common Core State Standards (CCSS), curriculum alignment, improvement of instructional practices, support through the Rising Star continuous improvement process, and professional development and training on how to effectively utilize the Illinois Shared Learning Environment (ISLE).

 Redesign of the State Report CardISBE, in consultation with the P-20 Council and the Illinois Interactive Report Card (IIRC) at Northern Illinois University, will propose a new design of the School Report Card that will meet the requirements of the Performance Evaluation Reform Act (PERA) legislation.
 Once completed, the redesigned State Report Card will be introduced to Participating LEAs.

 Support Participating districts and Build Regional CapacityISBE provides intentional, targeted support for Participating Districts and engage in more activities to leverage the successes and challenges of Participating LEAs for a statewide audience.
 By actively engaging regional entities in this project, the state is working to build its regional capacity, which will allow for more targeted support to individual LEAs and will ensure non-participating LEAs will have access to support post-RttT.